The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Setup

 \subsection{Datasets}

-Our evaluation is based on two datasets: (1) our industrial dataset from Ciena, referred to as Industry, which consists of procedural documents specifying configuration steps for hardware and software product families, along with ground-truth activity diagrams created by domain experts; and (2) a publicly available dataset, PAGED~\cite{du-etal-2024-paged}, which contains textual process descriptions and their corresponding ground-truth activity diagrams, constructed from a collection of procedural graphs.
-The original PAGED dataset contains 3,394 pairs of activity diagrams and process descriptions.
+Our evaluation is based on two datasets: (1)~our industrial dataset from Ciena, referred to as Industry, which consists of procedural documents specifying configuration steps for hardware and software product families, along with ground-truth activity diagrams created by domain experts; and (2)~a publicly available dataset, PAGED~\citep{du-etal-2024-paged}, which contains textual process descriptions and their corresponding ground-truth activity diagrams, constructed from a collection of procedural graphs.
+The original PAGED dataset contains 3394 pairs of activity diagrams and process descriptions.
 To keep the cost, time, and resources required for our empirical evaluation manageable, we randomly selected 200 entries from it and refer to this subset as the \textsc{Paged} dataset in our evaluation.

-Table~\ref{table:dataset} provides summary statistics for the two datasets used in our evaluation.
+Table~\ref{table:dataset} provides summary statistics for our two datasets.
 The Industry dataset consists of 20 process description documents paired with ground-truth activity diagrams containing an average of 29.15 nodes and 31.35 transitions, with process descriptions averaging 5187.8 characters and 1411.5 tokens, respectively.
-The \textsc{Paged} dataset includes 200 pairs of acticity diagrams and their corresponding process descriptions, whose ground-truth activity diagrams contain on average 10.5 nodes and 10.9 transitions, with process descriptions averaging 641.9 characters and 132.9 tokens.
+The \textsc{Paged} dataset includes 200 pairs of activity diagrams and their corresponding process descriptions, whose ground-truth activity diagrams contain on average 10.5 nodes and 10.9 transitions, with process descriptions averaging 641.9 characters and 132.9 tokens.
 On average, the process descriptions in the Industry dataset are considerably longer than those in \textsc{Paged}, containing 8.1 times more characters and 10.6 times more tokens.